HABBOUBY/MONGEYA_/README.md

 # Assembly

-1. Print all STL files (see `3D/STL/`) using the settings above.
+1. Print all STL files (`01_3D/STL/`) using the settings above.
-2. Assemble the mechanical structure using the specified M3 screws — see exploded view in `docs/`.
+2. Assemble the mechanical structure using the specified M3 screws — see renders in `03_docs/renders/`.
 3. Install the motors, pumps, and sensors.
 4. Mount the custom PCB inside Mongy.
-5. Connect batteries and wiring.
+5. Connect batteries and wiring — see `03_docs/wiring/`.
 6. Dock Mongy inside MONGEYA.

 ---